digaxfr/homelab-kubernetes/README.md

 Note: The server that is executing the playbooks needs to be within the environment.
 These playbooks are not designed to handle floating IPs.

-* Set up your AWS environment (3x masters, 3x nodes)
+* Set up your AWS environment (1x dev box, 3x masters, 3x nodes)
   * AMI: CentOS 7 - x86-64 with HVM (although any other RHEL/CentOS/Fedora
   based distribution should work)
 * ```git clone https://github.com/digaxfr/homelab-kubernetes.git```